amohanonamission/Azure-Enterprise-Hardened-Secure-Landing-Zone/README.md

 * **Policy-as-Code:** The environment uses the Microsoft Cloud Security Benchmark (MCSB) as a security baseline for evaluating configuration drift and identifying areas requiring remediation.

-Continuous Compliance & GRC Reality
+### Continuous Compliance & GRC Reality
 A key objective of the project is demonstrating that secure infrastructure deployment does not automatically equal compliance.
 The implemented baseline was evaluated against the Microsoft Cloud Security Benchmark, producing an initial compliance result of approximately 17% despite the infrastructure itself achieving approximately 78% general health in the evaluated environment.

+> These figures reflect the state of the lab environment at the time of assessment and are included as portfolio evidence rather than as a universal measure of the architecture's security.

-The gap exposed practical GRC issues including:
+**The gap exposed practical GRC issues including:**

-Licensing-dependent security controls
+* Licensing-dependent security controls

-Missing premium Defender capabilities
+* Missing premium Defender capabilities

-OS-level security requirements
+* OS-level security requirements

-Monitoring and agent requirements
+* Monitoring and agent requirements

-Controls requiring additional operational processes
+* Controls requiring additional operational processes

 Rather than hiding these gaps, they are documented as accepted risks and remediation opportunities.
 This reflects a more realistic security engineering workflow: Deploy → Assess → Identify gaps → Accept or remediate risk → Reassess

+---
 ## 🖥️ Visual Documentation
 ---
 ### Architecture Diagrams: